Home Compare FME.DE vs PIRC.MI

 Fresenius Medical Care vs Pirelli & C. S.p.A.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Pirelli & C. S.p.A carrying a narrow edge on growth.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Pirelli & C. S.p.A leads structurally, with profitability as the clearest single gap between the two profiles.
 The market setup broadly confirms the structural lead — Pirelli & C. S.p.A holds the more constructive position.
 That puts structure and market broadly in agreement — Pirelli & C. S.p.A's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.